clap-rs/clap/README.md

 If you're already familiar with `clap` but just want to see some new highlights as of **1.5**

 * **huge performance boost** - parsing speed is literally half of what it used to be (and it was already fast).
-The following graph shows parsing speed, **to include** building the parser of valid arguments for a complex scenario with many arguments, relationships, and other restictions was parsed in ~10,000ns (~0.01 miliseconds)
+The following graph shows parsing speed, **to include** building the parser of valid arguments for a complex scenario with many arguments, relationships, and other restictions was parsed in ~10,000ns (~0.01 milliseconds)
 ![clap Performance Graph](https://github.com/kbknapp/clap-rs/blob/master/clap-perf/clap_perf.png)
 * major refactor of code to de-dupilicate and reduce errors.
 This is a massive improvement and should make contributing to this project much easier.
 * massive errors overhaul thanks in part to the excellent read on [Error Handling](https://doc.rust-lang.org/book/error-handling.html) by [BurntSushi](https://github.com/burntsushi)